Indigenous peoples of the Americas: Plants

-Studies of contemporary Indigenous environmental management—including of agro-forestry practices among Itza Maya in Guatemala and of hunting and fishing among the Menominee of Wisconsin—suggest that longstanding "sacred values" may represent a summary of sustainable millennial traditions.
+Studies of contemporary Indigenous environmental management—including agro-forestry practices among Itza Maya in Guatemala and hunting and fishing among the Menominee of Wisconsin—suggest that longstanding "sacred values" may represent a summary of sustainable millennial traditions.

 Animals

-Indigenous peoples also domesticated some animals, such as turkeys, llamas, alpacas, guinea-pigs, and Muscovy ducks.
+Numerous Native American dog breeds have been used by the people of the Americas, such as the Canadian Eskimo dog, the Carolina dog, and the Chihuahua.
+Some Indigenous peoples in the Great Plains used dogs for pulling travois, while others like the Tahltan bear dog were bred to hunt larger game.
+Some Andean cultures also bred the Chiribaya to herd llamas.
+The vast majority of indigenous dog breeds in the Americas went extinct, due to being replaced by dogs of European origin.

+The Fuegian dog was a domesticated variation of the culpeo that was raised by several cultures in Tierra del Fuego, like the Selkʼnam and the Yahgan.
+It was exterminated by Argentine and Chilean settlers, due to supposedly posing as a threat to livestock.

+Several bird species, such as turkeys, Muscovy ducks, Puna ibis, and neotropic cormorants were domesticated by various peoples in Mesoamerica and South America to be used for poultry.

+In the Andean region, Indigenous peoples domesticated llamas and alpacas to produce fiber and meat.
+The llama was the only beast of burden in the Americas before European colonization.

+Guinea pigs were domesticated from wild cavies to be raised for meat consumption in the Andean region.
+Guinea pigs are now widely raised in Western society as household pets.

+In Oasisamerica, several cultures raised scarlet macaws imported from Mesoamerica for their feathers.

+In the Maya civilization, stingless bees were domesticated to produce balché.

+Cochineal were harvested by Mesoamerican and Andean civilizations for coloring fabrics via carminic acid.

 Culture

-Cultural practices in the Americas seem to have been shared mostly within geographical zones where distinct ethnic groups adopting shared cultural traits, similar technologies, and social organizations.
+Cultural practices in the Americas seem to have been shared mostly within geographical zones where distinct ethnic groups adopt shared cultural traits, similar technologies, and social organizations.
 An example of such a cultural area is Mesoamerica, where millennia of coexistence and shared development among the peoples of the region produced a fairly homogeneous culture with complex agricultural and social patterns.
-Another well-known example is the North American plains where until the 19th century several peoples shared the traits of nomadic hunter-gatherers based primarily on buffalo hunting.
+Another well-known example is the North American plains where until the 19th century several peoples shared the traits of nomadic hunter-gatherers based primarily on bison hunting.

 Languages

-The languages of the North American Indians have been classified into 56 groups or stock tongues, in which the spoken languages of the tribes may be said to centre.
+Indigenous languages in North America have been classified into 56 groups or stock tongues, in which the spoken languages of the various nations may be said to center.
 In connection with speech, reference may be made to gesture language which was highly developed in parts of this area.

-Of equal interest is the picture writing especially well developed among the Chippewas and Delawares.
+Of equal interest is the picture writing especially well developed among the Anishinaabe and Lenape nations.